Who are we?

 Maria is a consumption and market researcher working with online presence for brands and individuals.
 She holds a BA in Visual Arts and Arts Education, with a specialization in Project Management, and an MBA in Marketing Management.
 Through work with art galleries and cultural centers, Maria discovered the creative economy as a model for ecological consumption because it’s products are based on an inexhaustible resource: creativity.
 However, as it still reproduces social inequality by pressuring artist’s into the labour force, she believes post-growth thinking can contribute to new and appropriate structures within our economy.
 Born in São Paulo, Maria lives at Brazil’s capital, Brasília.
 Her passions include karaoke and pole dancing.

-Through his work within the Klamath Falls community and abroad, Tyler focuses on making a positive impact through the empowerment of community programs and collaborative development.
+Tyler's work within the Klamath Falls community and abroad has focused on making a positive impact through the empowerment of community programs and collaborative development.
 Tyler graduated from Oregon Tech a Bachelor of Science in Population Health Management with a minor in Applied Statistics.
 His education, coupled with a long history of event planning and team coordination, provided the foundation to assuage his desire to promote the prosperity of his neighbors.
 As the YMCA of Klamath Falls' Development Director, Tyler applies a systems-thinking mindset to implement effective programming.
 Tyler is motivated by discovering ways in which he, in conjunction with active partners, may learn and adopt better practices throughout the entirety of life.

 Krzysztof is an experienced coordinator in the information services industry.
 His professional skills include community building, open source software and open data.
 He has worked as a community builder, project manager, and developer.